binh04032003/adversarial-recurrent-ids/README.md

 # reinforcement-learning-for-packet-sampling
 Contact: Maximilian Bachl, Fares Meghdouri

-This repository contains the code, the data and the machine learning models for our upcoming paper on using Deep Reinforcement Learning for packet sampling.
-We perform our study in the context of Intrusion Detection Systems.
+This repository contains the code, the data and the machine learning models for our upcoming paper called *SparseIDS: Learning Packet Sampling with Reinforcement Learning*.

 # Dataset
 We use the CIC-IDS-2017 dataset.
 The repository contains a preprocessed version of the dataset (refer to the paper for more information).